fontobene/fontobene/SPECIFICATION.md

     [user]
     comment = This is the official font used for LibrePCB projects.

+    ---

 ### Body

-The first empty line separates the header from the body.
+The header is separated from the body by three hyphens (U+002D HYPHEN-MINUS) on a single line (`---`).
 The body consists of glyph definition blocks separated by at least one empty line.

 Every glyph definition starts with the glyph declaration, a unicode codepoint in square brackets (e.g. `[1F4A9]` for the pile of poo character).
 It may